MedNLP-CHAT

 Dataset

 Experts judge the objective label (risks) for each answer as either TRUE (risk = inappropriate) or FALSE (no risk = appropriate).
-In the case of TRUE, the reason is given in the note (Japan domain only).
+In the case of TRUE, the reason is given in the note (Japanese dataset only).

-The task for the subjective labels is to estimate this distribution, which will only be for the Japan domain.
+The task for the subjective labels is to estimate this distribution; it is only defined for the Japanese dataset.

 For detailed data specifications, please see the README and overview papers that will be released in the future.

-The scope of medical care that can be provided as the standard of care and the legal and ethical risks vary from country to country depending on their medical systems.
+The scope of medical care that can be provided as the standard of care and the legal and ethical risks vary from country to country depending on their medical and legal systems.

-Therefore, we have prepared two sets of data: the Japan domain dataset judged based on the Japanese medical system, and the German domain dataset judged based on the German medical system.
+Therefore, we have prepared two sets of data: the Japanese dataset judged based on the Japanese system, and the German dataset judged based on the German system.

 Languages:

-Both the Japan domain and the German domain are translated into multiple languages.
-The Japan domain is translated into English, French, and German.
-The German domain is translated into English and French.
+Both the Japanese and German Q&A pairs are translated into multiple languages.
+The Japanese dataset is translated into English, French, and German, and the German dataset is translated into English and French.

 • The data consists of a question, an answer, and labels for the answer.

-The labels for each answer are objective labels (‘medical_risk’, ‘ethical_risk’, and ‘legal_risk’) judged by experts considering Japanese laws and medical guidelines and subjective labels (‘fluency’, ‘helpfulness’, and ‘harmlessness’) [README].
+The labels for each answer are objective labels (‘medical_risk’, ‘ethical_risk’, and ‘legal_risk’) judged by experts considering Japanese/German laws and medical guidelines.
+In addition, the Japanese data also includes subjective labels (‘fluency’, ‘helpfulness’, and ‘harmlessness’) [README].

-• Data size: We are preparing to construct 200 pairs of {Question, Answer, Answer labels}.
-Out of the 200 pairs, 100 pairs are released to task participants as a training set.
+• Data size: Each language comprises approximately 200 pairs of Question, Answer, and Answer labels.
+Out of the 200 language pairs, 100 (each) are released as a training set.

-• Both the questions and answers are created by humans, referencing responses from a chatbot.
+• Questions and answers are created by humans, referencing responses from a chatbot.

 • Answer labels represent the evaluation of the answers, which will be estimated in this task.
-There are six labels comprising three objective labels (medical risk, ethical risk, and legal risk) assigned by experts based on Japanese laws and medical guidelines and three subjective labels (fluency, helpfulness, and harmlessness) assigned by Japanese through crowdsourcing.
+There are six labels comprising three objective labels (medical risk, ethical risk, and legal risk) assigned by experts based on Japanese/German laws and medical guidelines.
+The subjective labels (fluency, helpfulness, and harmlessness) are assigned only to Japanese source data through crowdsourcing.

 • Step 2: It is translated into the other languages.
-Note that the sample data was just translated by DeepL, but the training and test data will be translated manually.
+Note that DeepL was only used to translate the sample data.
+The training and test data will be translated manually by professional translators.
+Japanese source data is translated to English, German and French, and German source data is translated to English and French.

-Example of Japanese domain data with English translations
+Examples of Japanese source data with English translations

 Registration